hungly/Pacman/README.md

     minimize continuously, you should choose only one window size (maximize or normal) and stck with it.

+    There is a case of where our program can read other people map and save it normally but other people while they CAN read map product by our program but their program will crash while attempting to save the map although there is no change made.
+Their program can read and write other people map normally though.
+Not everyone got that problem though.

 Third party resources:

   NCURSES